Next2D/framework-template/template/README.md

 | `gotoView`.`callback` | string or array | ["callback.Background"] | You can specify the class to call back after the `gotoView` function finishes. |

 ### routing.json
 The top properties that can be set for routing are alphanumeric characters, slashes, hyphens, and underscores.
-Access the View class in CamelCase using the slash, hyphen, and underscore as keys.
+Access the View class in CamelCase using the slash as keys.

 #### Example
 In the case of the sample below, access is enabled at `https://example.com/quest/list` and the context is set to `QuestListView.js`.